3mdeb/news-and-ideas/_posts/2018-10-09-enabling-ecc-on-pc-engines-apu2.md

 testing vendors of memory controllers (and SoCs) provide ways of introducing an error for test and debug purposes.
-This feature enables tools like [MemTest86](https://www.memtest86.com/) to inject ECC errors when running tests - keep in mind that ECC injection is available only in paid versions of MemTest86 run from UEFI and needs to be enabled either from the menu or in the configuration file.
+This feature enables tools like [MemTest86](https://www.memtest86.com/) to inject ECC errors when running tests - keep in mind that ECC injection is available only in paid versions of MemTest86 run from UEFI (so coreboot built with tianocore payload was used for testing in my research) and needs to be enabled either from the menu or in the configuration file.
 The most important settings in this file are: